 Handling this waste is time consuming and if the boxes aren’t carefully broken down then they are expensive to dispose of as skips and bins are filled with fresh air.
 Similarly, the labour involved is expensive and with the minimum wage increasing and compulsory pension costs kicking in in 2016, the pressures on labour costs are growing.

-Using QCR to manage this waste can mitigate these costs.
-By compacting the waste material at source in a cardboard baler, a company can turn a voluminous waste stream into a easy to handle commodity.
+Investing in solutions from companies such as QCR to manage this waste can mitigate these costs.
+By compacting the waste material at the source in a cardboard baler, a company can turn a voluminous waste stream into a easy to handle commodity.
 Recycling companies will pay up to £70.00 per tonne of baled cardboard if there is a sufficient quantity of bales.
 Even smaller volumes of card bales will be collected free of charge, obviating the need for bins and removing the cost of having a waste collector emptying them.

 Many companies report one of the clearest benefits of having a cardboard compactor is space.
 By storing voluminous waste in a compacted form in a baler, valuable storage space is freed up.
 Outside space previously taken up by the skips or bins can be freed up for customer car parking.